ABZB/Level-Recurver/Trainer Expander Readme.md

 Section II: Description of edits

-	* Every trainer in the game that has fewer than 6 Pokemon now has 6 Pokemon.
+	* Every trainer in the game Pokemon now has at least 3 Pokemon, with the size of their parties changing as follows:
+		* 1 or 2 -> 3
+		* 3 -> 4
+		* 4 -> 5
+		* 5 -> 6
+		* 6 -> 6 (unchanged)
+	* However, trainers that are intended to be battled as True Double Battles have all been set to have 3 Pokemon (The game otherwise crashes at some point in the battle.
+I suspect this occurs when the game tries to do display the enemy-team pokeball symbol corresponding to a Pokemon beyond the 3rd, (as the game freezes at the start-of-turn menu where that is displayed, and not when that Pokemon is sent out at the end of the previous turn).

 	* The additional Pokemon are added randomly as follows:
-		* If the nth slot is blank:
-			* From the (n-1)th slot, the following is copied:
-				* custom moves or hold items, if any (even if they make no sense)
-				* Difficulty setting, gender/abilility setting, etc.
-				* level, plus or minus 2
-			* The species of Pokemon is chosen as follows:
-				* A list is constructed of all the base-form Pokemon, excluding the >600 BST legendaries that share at least one type with the (n-1) Pokemon.
-				* One of those Pokemon is chosen out of that list to be the nth Pokemon.
-				* For example, if the Joey originaly has a 3-Pokemon team, with the 3rd Pokemon being a Raticate, the following is a possible filling-in of the rest of his team:
-					* Slot 4 - Pidgey (shares Normal with Raticate)
-					* Slot 5 - Tropius (share Flying with Pidgey)
-					* Slot 6 - Lotad (shares Grass with Tropius.
-				* The intent is that this will create variety while at least somewhat preserving theming of teams.
+		* If all the previous Pokemon of that trainer have a type or types in common, a Pokemon sharing at least one of those types will be selected at random.
+		* If there is no such common type, a Pokemon that has none of those types in common will be selected at random.

 Section III: Instructions